YoungEun Kim

 Single-channel video, stereo sound

-Joseon Guak Yeongsan hoesang is a score produced in 1914 by Insik Kim, a teacher at the Korean Court Music Study Institute, as he translated the yanggeum (Korean dulcimer) score for the composition “Yeongsan hoesang” into Western staff notation.
-With oral sounds (gueum, or symbols used instead of notes to mimic the sounds of instruments) written in Hangeul, the score is the earliest known example of Korea’s old notations being adapted by a Korean into the Western style.
-Musicians at the time compiled scores on staff notation to introduce traditional Korean music to the outside world or apply the latter’s sentiments to Korean music.
-At the same time, there were also sounds and techniques in traditional music that could not be translated into the staff notation.
+Joseon Guak Yeongsan Hoesang is a score transcribed in 1914 by Insik Kim, a teacher at the Joseon Court Music Study Institute, who translated the yanggeum (Korean dulcimer) score for the piece Yeongsan Hoesang into Western staff notation.
+Featuring gueum (a form of oral notation or symbols used in place of musical notes to mimic instrument sounds) written in Korean language, the score is the earliest known example of Korea’s old notations being adapted into the Western notation system by a Korean.
+Musicians at the time compiled scores on staff notation in an effort to introduce traditional Korean music to the outside world or to incorporate foreign sensibilities into Korean musical compositions.
+However, at the same time, there were also sounds and techniques in traditional music that could not be adequately conveyed through Western staff notation.

 #1-3 Installation View at SONGEUN, Seoul (Photo by Jihyun Jung)